 About the author

-Anna-Gret Higgins holds a BSc in Psychology and an MSc in Counselling Psychology.
+Anna-Gret Higgins holds a BSc in Psychology and a PhD Counselling Psychology.
 She is a Chartered Psychologist and an Associate Fellow of the British Psychological Society.
 Anna-Gret manages the usability testing team at Userfocus and has logged hundreds of hours in usability tests of public and private sector web sites.

 Download the best of Userfocus.
 For free.